countessellis/gromrik/README.md

 The default model works very well, but you can change it either in the config file or from the command line:

     --model <model>

+### History File

+The path used for saving and loading conversation history (supported in TUI and GUI).

+Default is relative to where the program is ran:

+    history/history.json

+This can be set in the config file with history_file, or from the command line:

+    --history-file <file path>

 ## Building Gromrik